docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Fail Gracefully
 ================================================================================

-If a suite isn’t present, make every attempt to fail gracefully.
+If a suite isn't present, make every attempt to fail gracefully.
 Show the user a message indicating the nature of the problem.
 Attempt to acquire and use an earlier version of the same suite.

 Since AEGPs are so deeply integrated with After Effects, make sure that users know who or what is encountering a given problem.
 Identify yourself!
 Provide support and/or help information to the user whenever possible.